How to Get Rid of a Timeshare That Is Paid Off

 • Taxes and HOA costs

 In short, you may not owe the resort money for the purchase anymore—but you’re still financially tied to it for life unless you take steps to get out.
+It’s important to keep up with all payments, including maintenance fees and any mortgage payments, during the exit process to avoid damaging your credit.

 Why It’s Hard to Get Rid of a Timeshare